Tiiny Host Alternative for AI-generated HTML previews

 Not every use case.
 Tiiny Host is broader general static publishing.
 PreviewShip is more focused on preview deployment, AI HTML, and agent/editor workflows.

 Yes.
-Upload the .html file, paste the HTML source, deploy it with CLI/MCP, or use the VS Code/Cursor extension active HTML deploy command.
+Upload the .html or Markdown file, paste the HTML source, deploy it with CLI/MCP, or use the VS Code/Cursor extension active HTML deploy command.

 Can I upload a source-code zip?